minispooner/red-team-playground/README.md

 # Red Team Playground
 The Red Team Playground is a Dockerized vulnerable lab network for learning and practicing Red Teaming concepts.
 Hack, persist, pivot, command & control, loot, evade.
-Get learnt.

 ## Want to Collaborate?